MainakAtGitHub/Quantum_lattice_models/README.md

-# Lattice simulation of superconductors and quantum magnets
+# Large-scale lattice simulations of superconductors and quantum magnets

 Numerical framework for self-consistent real-space Bogoliubov–de Gennes (BdG) calculations of superconducting and quantum-material models.